#Unprocessed FAQ: Additives, Preservatives, and other Confusing Ingredients

 Today I want to mention a handful of other ingredients, usually used in small quantities, but collectively, they’re in a whole awful lot of the foods most people eat.
 Many of these are used in extremely small amounts in any given product, but over time I believe those small quantities can really add up.

-Most of these don’t pass the kitchen test — but realistically, they’re also fairly trivial ingredients.
-The “Deliberate Exception Clause” may come into play here: If you think the “pros” of these ingredients outweigh the “cons” (however you define both of those), and want to make a deliberate exception for October, I encourage you to do so…as long as you’re doing it mindfully and in advance (not just because you want that cookie!).
+Most of these don’t pass the Kitchen Test — but realistically, they’re also fairly trivial ingredients.
+The “Deliberate Exception Clause” may come into play here: If you think the “pros” of these ingredients outweigh the “cons” (however you define both of those), and want to make a deliberate exception for October, I encourage you to do so…as long as you’re doing it mindfully and in advance (not just because you want that cookie in the moment!).

 Xanthan Gum & Guar Gum

-To be fair, Xanthan Gum is not necessarily harmful (though it often gives people gas), and if you’re gluten-free it can be an incredibly helpful ingredient in your baked goods.
+To be fair, Xanthan Gum is not necessarily harmful (though it can give some people gas and bloating), and if you’re gluten-free it can be a helpful ingredient in your baked goods.

-For more on gums, check out Dr. Jean Layton’s post from last year’s challenge on Xanthan Gum, Guar Gum, and Methyl Cellulose.
+For more on gums, check out Dr. Jean Layton’s guest post on Xanthan Gum, Guar Gum, and Methyl Cellulose.

 Natural & Artificial Flavors

 Okay, this is my other big pet peeve.
 “Artificial Flavors” obviously don’t pass the kitchen test.
 But “Natural Flavors” don’t, either!
-That’s because “Natural Flavors” is that they are likely made with a variety of chemical processes, too.
-All that’s required for the “natural” label is that the initial product they start with has to be edible.
+That’s because “Natural Flavors” are likely made with a variety of unnatural chemical processes, too.
+All that’s really required to earn the “natural” label is that the initial product they start with has to be edible.

 Now, it’s possible that the “Natural Flavor” is something as benign as lemon zest (some companies may call it “flavor,” so as to protect their recipe).
 But we have no way of knowing.
-So I just assume any “Natural Flavor” is made in a lab, and that it’s no better than the artificial kind.
+So we have to assume any “Natural Flavor” is made in a lab, and that it’s no better than the artificial kind.

-For more on this, check out Erin Coates, RD, LD’s guest post on Natural & Artificial Flavors from last year.
+For more on this, check out Erin Coates, RD, LD’s guest post on Natural & Artificial Flavors.

 Soy Lecithin